To browse the full list of courses available by academic department, visit Courses of Instruction.

 HIST - any 100 or 200 level course

-ANTH 110 Introduction to Cultural Anthropology or SOC 201 Sociology of International Development or ALST 150 Foundations of Africana Studies or any REL 100 or 200 level course dealing with global religions
+ANTH 110 Introduction to Cultural Anthropology or any REL 100 or 200 level course dealing with global religions

 Students will take three courses in one of the thematic tracks.
 At least one must be drawn from the keystone courses listed below, while the other two are chosen in consultation with the adviser.
 The three courses must come from more than one discipline, and at least two of the courses in the thematic track should be at the 200-level or higher.
 Students also have the option of developing a self-designed theme in close consultation with their adviser and the approval of the Committee.